alexandrabiancamihai/curbee-challenge/README.md

 The tool outputs a list of changes.
 A change can be of two main types:

 PropertyUpdate: Represents an update to a simple property or a nested property of an object.
--property: Name of the property using dot notation.
+-property: Name of the property.
 -previous: Previous value of the property.
 -current: Current value of the property.